Grutas de Cacahuamilpa National Park: Grutas de Cacahuamilpa

 Cacahuamilpa is one of the largest cave systems in the world.
 It is a "live" cave system, meaning that groundwater still filters down into it, and that the formations there are still growing.
 Inside the cavern system are ninety large "salons" separated by large natural rock walls and connected to one another via a central gallery.
 However, only about twenty of these are fully explored and open to the public.
 Most of these salons are located under the Cerro de la Corona, a limestone mountain ridge.
 The publicly-open portion is essentially a two-km-long, level passage of linked “salons” or borehole openings.
 These salons average about forty meters wide, and vary in height from twenty to 81 meters.
 Most have names which reflect the major formations found in them such as the Goat Salon, the Throne Salon and the Cathedral Salon.
-All the openings numerous rock formations growing from both the ceiling and the floor.
+All the openings have numerous rock formations growing from both the ceiling and the floor.
 One of the drier salons has been dubbed the “Auditorium”.
 It has a large flat floor and has been outfitted with seats.
 It is rented out for events, and has been the site for a number of concerts including one in 2007 by Miguel Bosé and one by the Acapulco Philharmonic Orchestra in 2009.

 Tours of the open cave system run every hour and last about two hours.
 On the walkway to the entrance there are a couple of amate trees (Ficus insipida) with their roots wound around the rocky walls of Limontitla Canyon.
 The entrance is a large arch about forty meters wide and twelve meters tall.
 From the entrance, one descends about twenty meters to the level of the caverns.
 The path has a mostly level cement walkway, and there is artificial illumination on both the path and parts of the salons.
 However, since it is a live cave, the high humidity can make the trek uncomfortable for some people.